Article 6, 8 and 9 funds

 Article 9, also known as ‘products targeting sustainable investments’, covers products targeting bespoke sustainable investments and applies “… where a financial product has sustainable investment as its objective and an index has been designated as a reference benchmark.”

-The vast majority of strategies at Robeco will be classified as Article 8.
-These are funds which form part of our Sustainability Inside range, which has ESG integrated as standard, or the Sustainability Focused range, which has more specific targets, such as achieving a lower carbon footprint than the benchmark.
+The vast majority of investment funds at Robeco are classified as Article 8.
+These form part of our Sustainability Inside range, which has ESG integrated as standard, and the Sustainability Focused range, which has more specific targets, such as achieving a lower carbon footprint than the benchmark.

-Robeco’s Impact Investing range of strategies will be classified as Article 9.
-These include bespoke funds targeting climate change, renewable energy, the UN’s Sustainable Development Goals and specific themes such as gender equality.
-All are labeled as RobecoSAM.
+Many of Robeco’s Towards Impact range are classified as Article 9.
+These include bespoke funds targeting specific sustainability themes such as Smart Energy, which focuses on companies offering renewable energy and energy transition solutions.
+All are branded as RobecoSAM.

-Only a handful of strategies will fall under the Article 6 classification.
+Only a handful of funds fall under the Article 6 classification.
 These are those that cannot realistically include ESG factors, such as those that rely on derivatives, or cash savings accounts.